 Corrections will be accepted from Fair Clean-up Day to the Friday before fair.
 Use the tag correction form located online, www.crawfordcountywisconsinfair.com.
 Correction requests may be emailed or dropped off at the Extension Office.
 Corrected tags may be picked up on Exhibit Drop-off Day.

 NO TAGS WILL BE CORRECTED AT THE FAIR

 EXHIBITOR ENTRY FEES:

-\$5 Youth Exhibitor \$10 Open Exhibitor

-Each exhibitor 9 years of age and older receives a complementary Season Pass for entrance onto the fairgrounds and all grandstand events.
+\$7 Youth Exhibitor \$12 Open Exhibitor Each exhibitor receives a complementary Season Pass for entrance onto the fairgrounds and all grandstand events.

 FAIR CLEAN-UP DAY